meilisearch/documentation/learn/core_concepts/indexes.md

 Suppose you manage a database that contains information about movies, similar to [IMDb](https://imdb.com/).
 You would probably want to keep multiple types of documents, such as movies, TV shows, actors, directors, and more.
 Each of these categories would be represented by an index in Meilisearch.

-Each index holds information about the fields found in the documents.
-For example, a `movies` index would possibly contain documents with fields like `movie_id`, `title`, `genre`, `overview`, and `release_date`.
-You might also want to treat fields differently:`title` would be more meaningful to a movie search than `overview` or `release_date`, while you might want exact matches for `movie_id` or `genre` but not for `release_date`.
-All of this is controlled by an index's settings.
-The settings of one index don't impact other indexes, meaning you can create different synonyms for a `movies` and a `costumes` index on the same server.
+Using an index's settings, you can customize search behavior for that index.
+For example, a `movies` index might contain documents with fields like `movie_id`, `title`, `genre`, `overview`, and `release_date`.
+Using settings, you could make a movie's `title` have a bigger impact on search results than its `overview`, or make the `movie_id` field non-searchable.

+One index's settings do not impact other indexes.
+For example, you could use a different list of synonyms for your `movies` index than for your `costumes` index, even if they're on the same server.

 ## Index creation

-Meilisearch automatically creates an index for you the first time you add a document.
+Meilisearch automatically creates an index the first time you add a document.
 You can also create one manually using the [create index endpoint](/reference/api/indexes.md#create-an-index).

 ## Index UID

-The `uid` is the **unique identifier** of a given index.
-It is set at index creation time and must be an integer or a string containing only alphanumeric characters `a-z A-Z 0-9`, hyphens `-` and underscores `_`.
+The `uid` is the **unique identifier** of an index.
+It is set when creating the index and must be an integer or string containing only alphanumeric characters `a-z A-Z 0-9`, hyphens `-` and underscores `_`.

 **Once defined, the `uid` cannot be changed**, and you cannot create another index with the same `uid`.